bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- {width="6.0in" height="3.3698720472440944in"} -->

-If that\'s going, let\'s go ahead and move on to how we would change that navigation bar to be off to the side instead of on the top.
-So, one of the first steps we\'re going to want to take is changing the styling for the nav tag.
+If that&apos;s going, let&apos;s go ahead and move on to how we would change that navigation bar to be off to the side instead of on the top.
+So, one of the first steps we&apos;re going to want to take is changing the styling for the nav tag.
 I have it for you, right here.
 The most important thing is that I want this to be off to the side, now.
 By default, nav is block, so it takes up the entire width.
 Now, I only want it to take up a small bit along the side.
 In fact, I said that I want it to take up 20%.
 So, as the screen gets larger, it will still take up 20% of the screen.
-I also have a min-width of 125 pixels because I just don\'t want it to get too small.
-This now has placed the nav bar off to the side, but it still doesn\'t look quite right.
+I also have a min-width of 125 pixels because I just don&apos;t want it to get too small.
+This now has placed the nav bar off to the side, but it still doesn&apos;t look quite right.
 What I need, is I need to style those individual links as well.
 So that they go right underneath each other.
-Let\'s do that next code.
+Let&apos;s do that next code.
 So how do I do that?

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 84. codepen - responsive design (78) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->